 On February 15, 2007, the FASB issued its Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities-Including an Amendment of FASB Statement No. 115.
 FAS 159 permits entities to elect to report most financial assets and liabilities at their fair value with changes in fair value included in net income.
 The fair value option may be applied on an instrument-by-instrument or instrument class-by-class basis.
 The option is not available for deposits withdrawable on demand, pension plan assets and obligations, leases, instruments classified as stockholders' equity, investments in consolidated subsidiaries and variable interest entities and certain insurance policies.
 The new standard is effective at the beginning of the Company's fiscal year beginning January 1, 2008, and early application may be elected in certain circumstances.
-The Company has not elected to early adopt and expects to first apply the new standard at the beginning of its 2008 fiscal year.
-The Company does not expect that the adoption of SFAS No. 159 will have a material impact on financial condition or results of operations (or The Company is currently evaluating and has not yet determined the impact the new standard is expected to have on its financial position and results of operations).
+The Company is currently evaluating the effect of adoption of this Statement on its financial condition and results of operations.